rust-lang/rust/doc/common_tools_writing_lints.md

 Two noticeable items here:
 - `cx` is the lint context [`LateContext`][LateContext].
-The two most useful data structures in this context are `tcx` and the `TypeckResults` returned by 'LateContext::typeck_results', allowing us to jump to type definitions and other compilation stages such as HIR.
+The two most useful data structures in this context are `tcx` and the `TypeckResults` returned by `LateContext::typeck_results`, allowing us to jump to type definitions and other compilation stages such as HIR.
 - `typeck_results`'s return value is [`TypeckResults`][TypeckResults] and is
   created by type checking step, it includes useful information such as types